 - Strengthening linkages with Government agencies, NGOs, policymakers and the general public with a view to providing employment opportunities for students and enriching the database in research in all fields.

-- Enable the learners to employ acquired knowledge into practical counselling to enable families, individuals etc enjoy mental health to the maximum.
+- Enable the learners to employ acquired knowledge in practical counselling to enable families, individuals, etc enjoy mental health to the maximum.

-- Educating the individual for highest quality practical training for life.
+- Educating the individual for the highest quality practical training for life.

-- Conducting research to discover the changing needs of the individuals, families and society and the means of satisfying these needs.
+- Researching to discover the changing needs of the individuals, families and society and the means of satisfying these needs.

-- Inculcate a sense of social awareness and spirit of service to the society.
+- Inculcate a sense of social awareness and a spirit of service to society.

 - Furthering community, national and world conditions favourable to family and community living.